learn more about the UF BREATHE CENTER

 Research

-The UF BREATHE Center has 6 cores that represent the breadth of preclinical and clinical respiratory research.
-These include airway defense, basic breathing research, neurological disorders, neurotechnology, neurotherapeutics, and spinal cord injury.
+The UF BREATHE Center has 2 cores that represent the breadth of preclinical and clinical respiratory research.
+These include the control of breathing & airway defense core and the spinal cord injury core.

 educating the next generation